uedah1999/GFScraping/README.md

     - **DO NOT USE** `pip install chromedriver-binary`
     - install Chrome and follow this [version selection guide](https://chromedriver.chromium.org/downloads/version-selection) to download the collect version
     - copy the `chromedriver.exe` file to `/usr/local/bin`
+    - refer to the version guide if it has been a while since the last execution, because Chrome might receive automatic update

 ## How to collect transcripts for all programs in a folder from NDS
 ### Collect the necessary data